 How much do Americans love dining out?
 So much that we're letting restaurant meals take a bigger and bigger bite out of our food budgets.

-During 2016, the average U.S. household spent $3,154 on meals away from home -- 44% of our total food spending.
-That's up from the 40% of our food dollars that were spent at restaurants in 2013, according to the Bureau of Labor Statistics.
+During 2017, the average U.S. household spent $3,365 on meals away from home -- close to 44% of our total food spending.
+That's up from the 40% of our food dollars that went to restaurants in 2013, according to the U.S. Bureau of Labor Statistics.

 All the pizzas, carryout sandwiches and date nights add up!
-But if going out to eat is a staple in your lifestyle, here are some great ways to make it more cost-effective.
+But if going out to eat is a staple in your lifestyle, here are some great ways to make it more cost-effective -- and enjoy some savings.

 1. Order meals to share